TM-1-3/LearnVironment/README.md

 ### Product Vision

+What if there was an app that gamified learning and teaching about recycling?
+Our app LearnVironment provides a learning environment in a fun and ludic way.

 <!--
 Start by defining a clear and concise vision for your app, to help members of the team, contributors, and users into focusing their often disparate views into a concise, visual, and short textual form.